astropy/astropy/docs/visualization/index.rst

 `astropy.visualization` provides functionality that can be helpful when visualizing data.
-At the moment, the main functionality is image normalizing (including both scaling and stretching).
-Another feature included here is a plotting style for matplotlib.
+At the moment, functionalities include enhanced histograms, image normalizing (including both scaling and stretching), and custom plotting styles for matplotlib.

 Using `astropy.visualization`
 =============================